Gift cards are a perennially popular choice for Christmas presents, and it's easy to see why: they're perfect for a range of recipients and reasons.

 - Fees are usually only a potential issue with Visa and MasterCard gift cards.
 Most retailer cards have no fees.

-- Others may charge a fee for extending the expiry period or reinstating lost or stolen cards.
+- Some cards may charge a fee for extending the expiry period or reinstating lost or stolen cards.

 - Once a gift card is issued, a business can't charge any post-purchase fees.
 However, a business can still charge a fee to cover the cost of processing a payment, such as overseas transactions fees, booking fees and payment surcharge fees.